Tabcorp/label-filter/README.md

 ## Methods

+The examples below are based on a filter of `is:integration not:ie8`.

 ### `match`

-Checks if a set of label matches the entire filter.
+Checks if a set of labels matches the entire filter.

 ```js
 filter.match([]) // false